beetwo/toucan/mkdocs/docs/user-guide/index.md

 - twitter like mentions of usernames  and organisation names
 - geographic subscriptions let users be notified of new issues in a geographic range (point + radius)

-## The Overview Page
-The main view is split between a map and a issue list view.
-The map on the left hand side visualizes the locations of issues.
-The right hand side of the